containerd/cri/docs/config.md

       # runtime_engine is the name of the runtime engine used by containerd.
       runtime_engine = ""

-      # runtime_root is the directory used by containerd for runtime state.
+      # runtime_root is the directory used by containerd for persistent runtime state.
       runtime_root = ""

+      # runtime_state is the directory used by containerd for volatile runtime state.
+      runtime_state = ""

     # "plugins.cri.containerd.untrusted_workload_runtime" is a runtime to run untrusted workloads on it.
     [plugins.cri.containerd.untrusted_workload_runtime]